Using your registered name and GMC reference number

 Find my entry on the online registers

-It's good practice to display your registered name and GMC reference number:
+Once you are registered, it's good practice to display your registered name and GMC reference number:

 - at your place of work